 |80,000 Indian, Australian, and British troops were captured.|

 The Second World War saw Singapore attract attention from the Japanese and the country was attacked in December of 1941.
 The people of Singapore fell to the Japanese in February 1942 and were occupied for the next three and a half years.
 This period in Singapore’s history was one of great oppression and loss of life.
 When the Japanese surrendered in 1945, control of the nation was handed to the British Military and in March 1946, it became a crown colony.
-The time after Japanese occupation was marked by high unemployment, poor economic growth and general social unrest that ignited a political awakening.
+The time after the Japanese occupation was marked by high unemployment, poor economic growth and general social unrest that ignited a political awakening.

 In 1959, the sense of nationalism that was growing in Singapore led to self-government and the country’s first general election.
 The People’s Action Party (PAP) won the majority and Lee Kuan Yew became the first Prime Minister of Singapore.
-In 1963, Singapore joined with Malaya, Sarawek and North Borneo to form Malaysia, however this union proved unsuccessful and on 9 August 1965, Singapore left Malaysia.
+In 1963, Singapore joined Malaya, Sarawek and North Borneo to form Malaysia, however, this union proved unsuccessful and on 9 August 1965, Singapore left Malaysia.
 In December of that year, the country became an independent republic.

 Singapore Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Singapore.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Singapore.

 Learn about the history and culture of Singapore, the must-try food and drink, and what to pack in your suitcase.
 Read about Singapore's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Singapore for yourself.
 Start exploring… book one of our Singapore tours today!

 Extend Your Trip

-After your Singapore tour consider taking the time to visit other destinations.
+After your Singapore tour considers taking the time to visit other destinations.
 Goway offers exciting China vacation packages, India tours and Thailand vacation packages plus a comprehensive selection of vacation packages in many other Asian countries.

 Book your Singpore tour with Goway!

 ASIA by Goway is an exclusive division that specializes in planning and organizing Singapore tours, vacations and experiences.
-Choose from a simple city stopover, a small group tour, a stay of distinction, a independent travel module, and much more.
+Choose from a simple city stopover, a small group tour, a stay of distinction, an independent travel module, and much more.
 We want to be your first choice when next you go globetrotting to Singapore.